Illinois Green Party Bylaws

 2-B-6.
 Automatic Removal.
 A member will automatically be removed from the membership list when (a) the party receives notice that the member is no longer a resident of Illinois or registered to vote in Illinois as an American living overseas, (b) the party no longer has a valid mailing address for the person, or (c) the member becomes an officer or candidate of another statewide established party.
 A member will also be removed under either of the situations described in Sections 2-B-7 (removal by member’s request) and 2-B-8 (removal by party).

 2-B-7.
 Removal by Member.
 A member will be removed from the membership list at the member’s request.

 2-B-8.
 Removal by Party.
 Any member can be removed from the organization by a 3/4 vote of the Coordinating Committee or a 3/4 vote of the Membership.
 If a member is removed by the Coordinating Committee, the member can appeal that removal to the Membership.

 2-C. Coordinator.
-Coordinator is a designation granted or renewed annually by the Executive Committee to any party member who (1) has been an ILGP Member for the previous 6 months and (2) submits a formal request for the designation to the Executive Committee.
+Coordinator is a designation granted to any party member who (1) has been an ILGP Member for the previous 6 months and (2) submits a formal request for the designation to the Executive Committee.

 2-C-1.
 Duties.
 Coordinators shall serve as voting members of the Coordinating Committee.
 Coordinators shall be present for at least four meetings of the Coordinating Committee per year and may cast votes on any matter that comes before the body.
 Coordinators shall periodically monitor, and stay abreast of, internal e-mail, list-serve or other web-based communications of the Coordinating Committee.